.

 Slope of Death

 Some lively Bill le Sage jazz music starts us off as we watch skiers in action.
-On 'The Pancake' Joy "is terrified" according to her husband Philip.
+On 'The Pancake' Joy Allington "is terrified" according to her husband Philip.
 "But she'd rather die than show Gregg," adds Molly.
-Skiing instructor Gregg Stewart (Maurice Kaufmann) is the latest "harmless flirtation of Joy's," whilst Molly is Philip's, er, secretary, just waiting for his divorce.
+Skiing instructor Gregg Stewart (Maurice Kaufmann) is the latest "harmless flirtation of Joy's," while Molly is Philip's secretary, but obviously more than that for they are kissing, just waiting for his divorce from Joy.
 Off skis Joy, she is indeed scared.
 "My skis are loose!" she screams as she speeds downhill and into a tree.

-At Eastern Insurance, John Hunter is arriving for work with a kiss for the secretary and a cup of coffee for Aloysius, his pet name for Walter his boss.
-He's just received a letter from the seriously injured Joy accusing her husband of attempted murder.
+At Eastern Insurance, John Hunter is arriving for work with a kiss for the secretary and a cup of coffee for Aloysius, one pet name for Walter his boss.
+He has received a letter from the seriously injured Joy accusing her husband of attempted murder.
 Walter goes to confront Philip Allington, owner of Allington Chocolate Manufacturing Company.
 He arrives in time to spot him kissing his secretary.

-Next call is on Gregg.
-As John Hunter "knows all the beatnik joints in Soho," he and Walter tour them all in an effort to find Gregg, who's apparently also a jazz musician.
-Whilst Walter discusses the case with Gregg, John gets distracted and chats up a customer, Rose.
+Gregg needs to be located: he can be found in some beatnik joint in Soho, so Hunter and Allen tour all such clubs until they find the right one.
+While Walter discusses the case with Gregg, John gets distracted and chats up one of the attractive clientele, Rose.
 Gregg believes Philip tampered with one of the skis.
 Why?
-Gregg alleges divorce was one reason, and he also thinks Allington is a smuggler, using his chocs to smuggle diamonds.
-John is sent off to interview Joy, whilst Walter has time to jive with another customer.
+Gregg alleges divorce was one reason, and he also thinks Allington is a smuggler, smuggling diamonds in his chocs.
+John is sent off to interview Joy, while Walter finds time to jive entertainingly with another young customer, "crazy man!"

-Joy has died so with an unnamed Inspector (Colin Tapley) they all go to confront Philip with Gregg Stewart's story.
+Joy has died, so with Inspector Hook (Colin Tapley) they all go to confront Philip with Gregg Stewart's story.
 Philip reveals his wife could not possibly have written any letter accusing him as both her hands were severely injured.
-"As for smuggling diamonds, all I can say is someone is leading you up the garden path."
 To make sure he's telling the truth, an enjoyable time is had by all sampling the chocs, which are indeed chocs and not stuffed with diamonds.

 Performed with some fun by the stars.
 Peter Williams as Mr Allington gives some sobriety and integrity to a slight but enjoyable story.